Auddia/cicd/actions/build_and_publish_image/README.md

 * yaml reference: `Auddia/cicd/actions/build_and_publish_image@<tag>`
 * action type: Composite Action

-## Required Setup
-To use this action in your repository you need to do the following to setup the needed templating structure.

-1. Have a dockerfile defining the applications deployment environment.
-2. If you are publishing to GCP's container registry make sure to run the [setup_gcloud action](../setup_gcloud/README.md) before using this action in a job.

 ## Description
 This action builds and publishes a docker image.

 Can publish to:
 * GCP's Container Registry

-* Default Docker Registry (Not Tested)
+### Tags
+This action is available on tags `v01` and above

+## Required Setup
+To use this action in your repository you need to do the following to setup.
+1. Have a dockerfile defining the applications deployment environment.
+2. If you are publishing to GCP's container registry make sure to run the [setup_gcloud action](../setup_gcloud/README.md) before using this action in a job.

 ### Input Arguments